 I think that as Christians, we can tend to write off methods of healing that seem to belong to other belief systems.
 This includes Ayurvedic medicine, Chinese medicine, and medical marijuana.
 Because certain groups are associated with certain methods, we just throw the methods themselves out the window.

 This is ridiculous!
-Yoga and meditation are not inherently sinful.
+Meditation and herbs are not inherently sinful.
 Smudge sticks are not just for witches.
 It has to do with your heart -which, yes, you need to guard- (Proverbs 4:23) but not at the cost of your healing.

 “For everything God created is good, and nothing is to be rejected if it is received with thanksgiving, because it is consecrated by the word of God and prayer.”
 (1 Timothy 4:4-5) -This verse includes herbs, organic foods, essential oils, and, yes, medical marijuana.
 Don’t fear the methods.
 Instead, be on the lookout for people who use good, God-given methods and twist them for their own use and profit.

 Practical application?
-Buy a sage smudge stick (they really work to cleanse the air in your home!).
-Talk to vegans- learn something from them.
-Buy a yoga mat (this one’s non-toxic) and look up some flows on Youtube.
+Buy a sage smudge stick -they really work to cleanse the air in your home!

 God has given us so many natural methods for healing and living well that go way beyond just going to church or the doctor.
 Keep an eye out for chances to learn about those methods!